Domain Adaptation under Missingness Shift: Experiment Details

 The data for these experiments were derived from eICU-CRD \citep{pollard2018eicu}, a multi-hospital critical care database which uses the PhysioNet Credentialed Health Data License Version 1.5.0.
 We extract data for predicting 48-hour mortality through the FIDDLE \citep{tang2020fiddle} preprocessing pipeline with default parameters.
 FIDDLE extracts both time-varying and fixed features.
 We collapse the time-varying features by taking the maximum value (note that most features are binary, and none take values less than 0).
 We extract data from two of the hospitals with the most data, the first of which contains 3,006 data points, and the second of which contains 2,663 data points.
 The rate of 48-hour mortality in the first hospital is 0.097, and the rate of 48-hour mortality in the second hospital is 0.100.
 Additionally, we threshold for features that are present that have a prevalence of at least 5\% in either of the hospitals and at least 1\% in both of the hospitals.
-Code is provided in the supplementary material.
+Code is provided at \href{https://github.com/acmi-lab/Missingness-Shift}{https://github.com/acmi-lab/Missingness-Shift}.
 We used target unlabeled data ($\alpha_t = 1, \alpha_s = 0$) to estimate $\smallE{\widetilde{X}^{t\top} \widetilde{X}^t}$ for the adjusted linear closed form model because we noticed that the estimation error with limited data made the source estimates less reliable.
+Due to limited positive samples, in order to evaluate cross-domain performance, a model was trained on all data from one domain and tested on all data from the other.
+Oracle performance (training and testing on the same domain) was computed from training on a randomly sampled 80\% of the data and testing on the remaining 20\%.
 Table \ref{app:est_r} contains the estimated relative non-missingness of the top five coefficients for the oracle models from each hospital.